Tallinn University of Technology

 Cocatalysis

-Our research group is dedicated to pushing the boundaries of chemical reactivity, with a profound commitment to environmental stewardship and sustainability.
-The central challenge we address is the development of environmentally benign methods for synthesizing complex compounds, particularly those requiring enantioselectivity.
-Our focus is on leveraging asymmetric organocatalysis, a field that employs renewable and less toxic small organic molecules as catalysts, in lieu of traditional transition metals.
-Asymmetric organocatalysis and particularly cocatalysis, with its adherence to green chemistry principles, emerges as a beacon of future technology, promising advancements that prioritize safety, efficiency, and minimal environmental impact.
-In an era where the demand for new chemicals, particularly in the pharmaceutical industry, is ever-growing, we strive to reduce waste, energy consumption, and environmental impact.
-By harnessing the synergistic effects of different catalysts, we recognize the priority to develop innovative processes that not only meet societal needs but also align with the imperative goals of sustainable chemistry.
+Research group is dedicated to pushing the boundaries of chemical reactivity, with a profound commitment to environmental stewardship and sustainability.
+The central challenge we address is the development of environmentally benign methods for synthesizing complex compounds, particularly those that are chiral.
+Our focus is on leveraging asymmetric organocatalysis.
+By harnessing the synergistic effects of different catalytic systems, we want to develop innovative processes that meet societal needs and align with the goals of sustainable chemistry.

 GROUP WEBSITE